 Orlando World Center Marriott valet parking is available at the main entrance of the hotel for hotel guests.
 There is a daily fee.
 Self-parking is available on the property of the hotel to conference attendees for no fee.
 Complimentary self-parking is also provided at the overflow hotel for hotel guests, with complimentary shuttle service to the Orlando World Center Marriott, beginning Sunday, August 6.
 Refer to the map and bus schedule.
 NOTE: Adequate parking is available at the host hotel for all conference attendees.

 The Orlando World Center Marriott and the overflow hotel represent and warrant that, as a place of “public accommodation,” they are in compliance to the extent applicable with the provisions of Title III of the Americans with Disabilities Act.
 Hotel facilities, including meeting space, restrooms, dining areas, other common areas and sufficient guest rooms shall be reasonably accessible and usable by persons with special needs.
 If you require special accommodations for activities related to your hotel stay, please consult with hotel staff.
-If you require accommodations to participate fully in activities of the conference, please indicate your special needs in the space provided on the registration form or contact WCI.
+If you require accommodations to participate fully in activities of the conference, please indicate your special needs in the space provided on the registration form or contact WCI®.
 We will make any reasonable accommodation possible.